Dailyhunt

 Dailyhunt (formerly Newshunt) is an Indian content and news aggregator application based in Bangalore, India that provides local language content in 14 Indian languages from multiple content providers.

 Viru serves as Founder of Dailyhunt with Co-founder Umang Bedi.
-The company's mission is "the Indic platform empowering a billion Indians to discover, consume and socialise with content that informs, enriches and entertains".

 History

 Dailyhunt, earlier called Newshunt, was created as a Symbian app in 2009 by two ex-Nokia employees Umesh Kulkarni and Chandrashekhar Sohoni.
 Later in 2011, Newshunt became available on the Android platform.
 It was by that time that Virendra Gupta, founder of Verse acquired the application.

 Virendra Gupta, better known as Viru, had started Verse in 2007 as a value-added service (VAS) company.
 In 2011, he acquired Newshunt from its owners Umesh and Chandrashekhar.
 Umesh became the CTO and stayed on to oversee its transition towards the smartphone era.

 In 2015, Viru renamed Newshunt as Dailyhunt.
 In early 2018, Viru roped in Umang Bedi, to be the President of Dailyhunt and lead the business with him while focusing on making the benefits of the platform available to a larger audience.
-Later, the duo pivoted their aim to becoming India's largest digital media business.
 Umang was elevated to co-founder in 2020.

-An end of 2015 story reported Dailyhunt to be the largest Indian language distributor of e-books having 70,000 titles in ten languages.